rhizoome/git-darcs/README.md

 [git-darcs on pypi](https://pypi.org/project/git-darcs/)

-See "Linearized history" for the big problem with this approach.
+See "Linearized history" for the problem with this approach.
 The tool is meant to temporarly bring in changes from upstream, so we can work/test against these.
 So the broken history doesn't really matter to me, as long as the resulting state is correct, which it is (I tested that a lot).

 Just call `git-darcs update`, it will import the current git-commit into darcs.
 If you get new commits eg. using `git pull`, you can call `git-darcs update` and